Dean of Engineering Office

 If you begin an examination, but are unable to continue due to illness, you must notify the head proctor prior to leaving the site of the examination.
 As soon as possible thereafter, you must notify the course instructor and the First Year Office of your situation and supply documentation verifying your illness.
 It is highly recommended that you obtain medical documentation as soon as possible after leaving the exam.
 Please see Illness and Circumstances.

 If you complete an examination while being sick, the formal University Policies, Guidelines, and Academic Regulations states that the resulting exam marks will stand.
-However, as soon as possible you should notify your instructor and the First Year Office of your situation and supply documentation verifying your illness.
-Review of the situation and all components of the course, may lead to an accommodation in evaluating the course grade (e.g., revision of marking scheme or a re-examination).
+However, you should notify the First Year Office of your situation as soon as possible and supply documentation verifying your illness.

 Most first-year midterm examinations are scheduled by the First Year Office.
 Evening midterms may conflict with non-engineering elective night classes.
 All final exams are scheduled by the Registrar's Office to minimize conflicts across all faculties, so conflicts between engineering and non-engineering electives are rare.
 You must inform your engineering course instructor and the First Year Office as soon as you discover a conflict.
 The First Year Office and your instructor will provide an alternative exam sitting (e.g., midterms are typically held just before the night class).